 - Individualised Program Plan developed and written by an Alberta Certificated Teacher

 - Individualised support in the classroom

 - Programming sessions in the home to support the child and family

 - KiDS PlayTime – a community-based social group

 - Positive Discipline Parenting workshops and support groups

 - Additional support in the home using the Teleroo™ platform

 What To Expect..

-KiDS PlayTime includes outdoor exploration and risky play, child led play, interaction with loose parts as well as socialisation with community children.
-Parents are often asked to join KiDS PlayTime sessions to learn skills to use with their child; to ask professionals questions; and to see the progress their child has made in the natural environment.
+KiDS PlayTime includes outdoor exploration and risky play, child-led play, interaction with loose parts, as well as socialisation with children in the community, whenever possible.
+Parents are invited to join KiDS PlayTime sessions to learn skills to use with their child; to ask professionals questions; and to see the progress their child has made in their natural environment.